pkimber/old-docs-migrated-to-gitlab/source/monitor.rst

 Note:

-- We normally install a monitor onto a separate server because our apps use python 3 and Graphite uses python 3.
-Not sure if they will work together.
+- We normally install a monitor onto a separate server because our apps use python 3 and Graphite uses python 2 (not sure if they will work together).
 - To generate a unique secret key, see :ref:`generate_secret_key`
 - The ``domain`` is used to fill in the Django ``ALLOWED_HOSTS`` field.
 You will probably want to copy this domain to the ``django`` pillar file (see